underscoreio/underscoreio/src/html/_drafts/deriving-the-free-monad.md

 final case class Suspend[F[_], A](s: F[Free[F, A]]) extends Free[F, A]
 ~~~

-We can use the free monad without understanding it's implementation, but to *really* understand it we need to know why it is defined this way.
+We can use the free monad without understanding its implementation, but to *really* understand it we need to know why it is defined this way.

 It certainly wasn't obvious to me why this is the correct definition, and reading the literature quickly devolved into "doughnoids in the category of pretzelmorphisms" land.
 Here I want to present an explanation aimed at programmers that doesn't involve abstract alphabet-soup.